Mandarine.TS

 It is possible to create your own resource handlers & resource resolvers.
 For this, Mandarine allows you to implement Mandarine.MandarineMVC.Configurers.WebMVCConfigurer which will override the default behavior established by Mandarine.

-In order to override this behavior, create a component (Configuration component is recommended).
+In order to override this behavior, create a component ( is recommended).
 This component must implement Mandarine.MandarineMVC.Configurers.WebMVCConfigurer .

 import { Mandarine, Configuration } from "https://deno.land/x/mandarinets/mod.ts";